estruyf/vscode-demo-time/README.md

 Currently the extension supports the following features:

-- Multiple demo files located in `.demo` folder
+- Multiple demo files located in `.demo` folder.
 - Support for code/snippet files in the `.demo` folder.
 These files can be referenced in the demo steps, instead of adding the code in the JSON file.
-- Explorer panel to execute your demo steps
+- Explorer panel to execute your demo steps.
-- Add new demo steps (execute the `Demo Time: Add as demo step` command)
+- Add new demo steps (execute the `Demo Time: Add as demo step` command).
-- Run through the demo steps (execute the `Demo Time: Start` command)
+- Run through the demo steps (execute the `Demo Time: Start` command).
-- Presentation mode which allows you to use a clicker to navigate through the demo steps
+- Presentation mode which allows you to use a clicker to navigate through the demo steps.
-- Run a specific demo step from a command execution with the `demo-time.runById` command
+- Run a specific demo step from a command execution with the `demo-time.runById` command.
+- Place your variables in a `variables.json` file in the `.demo` folder.
+You can reference these variables like `{variable_name}` in your demo steps.

-### Supported demo steps
+## Supported demo step actions

-#### File actions
+### File actions

 <table>
   <tr>